PaloAltoNetworks/terraform-aws-vmseries-modules/examples/autoscale_gwlb_tgw_combined/README.md

 * instance launch or
 * instance terminate

-In case of creating VM-Series, there are performed below actions:
+In case of creating VM-Series, there are performed below actions, which cannot be achieved in AWS launch template:
 * change setting `source_dest_check` for first network interface (data plane)
 * setup additional network interfaces (with optional possibility to attach EIP)

 In case of destroying VM-Series, there is performed below action:
 * clean EIP

+Moreover having Lambda function executed while scaling out or in gives more options for extension e.g. delicesning VM-Series just after terminating instance.

 ## Autoscaling